Review of Courts (Remote Participation) Act 2010

 Wellington

-This accessibility format document may assist some people with their navigation of the discussion document.
-This PDF copy of the online survey can be printed, if helpful.
+This accessibility format document - PDF version or Word version - may assist some people with their navigation of the discussion document.

 Once the Government has made decisions the Ministry will publish a summary of feedback on our website.
 The summary will not include information that could identify individuals.